Blues and Bullets: Plot

 Eliot Ness (voiced by Doug Cockle) is the agent who jailed gangster Al Capone (voiced by John Guerrasio).
 In this new episodic game, Eliot Ness is a retired cop who runs a diner called Blues and Bullets.
 One day, someone tells him that Al Capone needs his help to find his kidnapped granddaughter.
 His former nemesis is the only man he trusts to get her back.
 There are other characters in the game, which include: Milton (voiced by Tom Clarke Hill), Delphine Dockers (voiced by Jules De Jong), Osmond Burke (voiced by Joseph May), Alice (voiced by Laila Pyne), Little Girl (voiced by Laila Pyne), Little Boy (voiced by Jules De Jong (episode 1) and Alexa Kahn (episode 2)), Dickinson (voiced by Kerry Shale), Jim Dockers (voiced by Colin Stinton) and Nikolai Ivankov (voiced by Bill Roberts).

 Development

 The game was first announced on August 13, 2014.
 Several more screenshots were released on November 22, 2014, and the game was featured at the 2015 Game Developer's Conference.
-The game was awarded at Game Connection Development Awards in the category of Excellence in Story & StoryTelling.
+The game received an award at the Game Connection Development Awards for Excellence in Story & StoryTelling.
 A trailer was released on March 4, 2015.
 The first developer diary video of the game was published on May 16, 2015.